 The message burning in Jesus' heart was not one of syrupy self-improvement.
 Jesus knew that human beings needed radical transformation, the kind of transformation possible only as we surrender ourselves to divine intervention.

 As Jesus began his ministry, He declared that we all must be "born again."
 That wording by Jesus in John 3 graphically captures humanity's need for profound transformation.
-Indeed, the Gospels tell of people radically transformed physically, emotionally and spiritually by encounters with our Lord.
-Lame people that met Jesus walked again.
+Indeed, the Gospels tell of people radically transformed physically, emotionally, and spiritually by encounters with our Lord.
+Lame people who met Jesus walked again.
 Blind people began seeing.
-Demon- possessed people were liberated.
+Demon-possessed people were liberated.
 Those who had defrauded others gave the money back with interest.
 Sexually immoral people quit their sinning.
 People of power adopted servanthood attitudes.

 In an episode recounted in Matthew 21:31, Jesus horrified Jewish religious leaders when he said corrupt tax collectors and prostitutes would be allowed in the Kingdom of Heaven.
 Jesus was right, of course.
 Matthew gave up being a tax collector to become one of the 12 Apostles.
 A tax collector named Zacchaeus radically changed in attitude and behavior.
 A promiscuous Samaritan woman was transformed when she met Jesus at a village well (John 4).

 If the Church is to truly fulfill the Great Commission, its missionaries must share Jesus' belief in divinely-wrought, transformation.
-People's individual attempts at self-generated transformation will always fall short of what they really need.
+People's attempts at self-generated transformation will always fall short of what is needed.

-This 500-word mini-essay on Christlike attitudes and actions that should be present in cross- cultural missionary service is one of dozen articles in the "missionary ministry that reflects Christ series published in Engage, a monthly online magazine produced by the Church of the Nazarene.
+This 500-word mini-essay on Christlike attitudes and actions that should be present in cross-cultural missionary service is one of a dozen articles in the "missionary ministry that reflects Christ series published in Engage, a monthly online magazine produced by the Church of the Nazarene.